sri-krishna-c/Farm2Table/README.md

 👥 Team
 Prejan S – Project Lead

-📃 License
-This project is licensed under the MIT License.
-See LICENSE file for more info.

 🤝 Contributions
 Feel free to fork and raise a pull request!
 Contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-📞 Contact
-For queries, email:srikrishna30233@gmail.com